What Is AML Compliance? Definition, Requirements & How Banks Implement It

 Smaller and mid-sized institutions often face an additional challenge.
 They need to strengthen AML controls and improve scalability without introducing the cost and operational burden associated with large enterprise compliance environments.

-This is why AML modernization is increasingly tied to broader banking infrastructure modernization.
-Institutions are not only reviewing compliance processes.
-They are reviewing how compliance systems interact with onboarding environments, payment infrastructure, digital channels, and core banking systems.
+AML modernization is increasingly tied to broader banking infrastructure initiatives, with institutions reviewing how compliance systems interact with onboarding, payments, digital channels, and core banking platforms.

 The Core Components of AML Compliance